Cyber Safety for Parents

 - Pornography is discovered on a child’s computer.

-- A child talks by phone or text to texts to unknown adults or others with unrecognized phone numbers.
+- A child talks by phone or texts to unknown adults or others with unrecognized phone numbers.

 - A child receives mail, gifts or packages from an unknown person.